xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (gil)     Account for malformed XML in the new version 6 format of SuperStar files.
 2016.42  Jul 30, 2016
    -- bug (gil)     Fix typo that prevented the Layer Star render style from working for Star Model.
    -- enh (gil)     Add PolyLine model.